lit/lit.dev/packages/lit-dev-content/site/guide/components/shadow-dom.md

 <div class="alert alert-info">

-**Rendering fallback content.** If a slot distributes any child, fallback content will not render.
-A default slot with no name accepts any child and will not render fallback content even if it distributes only whitespace inside an element, for example `<div> </div>`.
+**Rendering fallback content.** If any child nodes are assigned to a slot, its fallback content doesn't render.
+A default slot with no name accepts any child nodes.
+It won't render fallback content even if the only assigned nodes are text nodes containing whitespace, for example `<example-element> </example-element>`.

 </div>